eficode-academy/github-actions-katas/labs/build-cache.md

 Limitations on using caching:
 * Github will delete all unaccessed caches for 7 days.
-* There is no limit on how many caches can be stored in the repository as long as it is below 5GB.
+* There is no limit on how many caches can be stored, however if the total space used by the repository exceeds 10GB GitHub will start deleting the oldest caches.

 # Tasks